Learning how to read opens up one’s eyes to all the world.

-You may also dive into categorizing the items found by use or materials,
+You may also dive into categorizing the items found by how they are used or materials,

 You may look into the manufacturing process: the steps it takes to get into an American store.

-You can also learn the languages of each country, a day in the life, their money system, gross national product.
+You can also learn the number of languages in each country, a day in the life, their money system, gross national product.

 The possibilities for exposure and learning are non stop.
-It’s what I call a “quicksand learning” opportunity because it has no end.
+It’s what I call a “limitless learning” opportunity because it has no end.

 Not bad for a day’s work.
-This was a Saturday (our off day) by the way.
+This was a Saturday by the way.

-There’s still many places to go with this activity for beginner readers to advanced teens interested in global economy.
+There are still more places to go with this activity for beginner readers testing their skills to teens interested in global economics.

 That’s what a child’s interest or sparks does, it takes them places.